 Bill Banfe served as both housemaster and headmaster of Shelton Intermediate School and was involved in Shelton High School football for over 20 years.
 He served as operations manager for the Shelton Public Schools System and was instrumental in the planning, design, and building project management of Shelton Intermediate School and Perry Hill School as well as the Shelton High School renovation.

 Elaine Biercevicz-Piazza was a pioneering athlete, teacher, coach, and athletic director.
 A 1964 graduate of Shelton High School, she went on to teach physical education at Seymour High School and initiated girls’ basketball, softball, and swimming teams.
-She was athletic director at Lyman Hall for 27 years.
+She was athletic director at Lyman Hall and Sacred Heart Academy for a combined 27 years.
 Biercevicz-Piazza was a member of the legendary national champion Raybestos Brakettes fast pitch softball team.
 She is a member of several other halls of fame including the New England Basketball Hall of Fame, the Connecticut Women’s Basketball Hall of Fame, the New Haven Tap-Off Club Hall of Fame, the Northeast Hall of Fame, and the Connecticut Amateur Softball Hall of Fame.

 Ken Bobowick served as a longtime science teacher and department chair at Shelton High School for over 30 years, during which time he inspired students to love science, particularly biological sciences, genetics, and environmental science.
 Bobowick was also the golf team head coach—in that role for 34 years—and the girls’ basketball assistant coach during several league, conference, and the 1993 CIAC Class LL State championship run.